raramuridesign/fabrik/README.md

 Progress:
 ================

-2022-07-01:
+2022-07-04:
 Install is working, only temporary manually install mootools-core.js & mootools-more.js in media\system\js.
 I will change this later, so they are loaded by the WebAssetManager

+A new list can be created and a new (field)element can be added.
+A list can be trashed and trash can be emptied.
-A new list can be created.
+A new list menu item can be created, but the frontend is not working yet (router error).

-All other menu items (forms, groups, elements,...) need some updates and may not yet work as expected.
+All other menu items (forms, groups, elements,...) are updated, but some may not yet work as expected.

+Only the status filter is working, other filters are not working yet.